9 more SPJ awards for Today Magazine

 Contributor Noelle Blake, an Avon High student, won the magazine’s first-place award in the General Column category.
 She also received a second-place award in the COVID News category.

-Today Magazine editor-in-chief Bruce Deckert won six awards — four second-place and two third-place awards in various categories … for details, see the full awards list below.
+Today Magazine editor-in-chief Bruce Deckert won six awards — four second-place and two third-place honors in various categories.
+For details, see the full awards list below.
 He has received 11 SPJ awards overall in his career.

 “I’m thrilled that one of our student contributors has won two awards, including a first-place honor,” says Deckert, who also serves as the magazine’s publisher.